cefeon/entropy.cefeon-1.0.1/extension/README.md

-# VS Code Chaos Theme
+# VS Code Entropy Theme

 This theme looks cool and is cool.
 No strings attached.